microsoft/AMBROSIA/Clients/AmbrosiaJS/PTI-Node/ReadMe.md

 Finally, the `"logTriggerSizeInMB"` in ambrosiaConfig.json is set to 256MB so that 4 checkpoints will be taken for every 1GB of messages sent.
 This allows testing recovery (from a checkpoint) after halting a participating instance before the test completes, even in the default case (1 round of 1 GB).
 This can be changed as needed to suit the needs of the test.
 Again, regarding recovery, be aware that the `"deleteLogs"` setting in ambrosiaConfig.json must be set to `"false"`.

-> **Note:** Currently, PTI does not test 'post' method calls (methods that return values), nor does it test non-post methods that pass JSON parameters.
-PTI _only_ tests non-post methods that pass a single binary blob parameter (ie. "custom parameter encoding") so its **[code coverage](https://en.wikipedia.org/wiki/Code_coverage)** of the LB is limited.

 &nbsp;

 ## :mag_right: Differences with the C# Language Binding version of PTI